 Export promotion for organic farming in AP

-The government will assist in the processing, packaging, and storage of organic products for export purposes.
-The Andhra Pradesh Organic Development Board will take all necessary steps to promote the export of organic products are;
+The government will assist in the processing, packaging, and storing of organic products for export purposes.
+The Andhra Pradesh Organic Development Board will take all necessary steps to promote the export of organic products;

 - Process for the export market and development of value-added items.

 - List and documents of commodity traders, agencies, terminal markets, and export agencies.

 - Providing producers with information on the export potential of various products.

 - Arrange a meeting with producers and international buyers.

 - The export potential of organically grown horticulture crops like Mango, Sweet Orange, Banana, Cashew, Coconut, Chillies, Turmeric, and Vegetable crops will be tapped besides other crops.

 Organic certification in Andhra Pradesh

 It can be defined as the process of agricultural and natural products and is recognized in the markets as certified organic products.
 Overall, organic operations must report that they are conserving natural resources, conserving biodiversity, and using only approved substances.
 The main purpose of these methods is to protect the environment, improve biodiversity, and minimize soil degradation and production to promote healthy environmental conditions.